-Lag Lag Lag - shown above (8 screen video interface, with live sentiment/emotion analysis re mentions of BPA on twitter and online news)
+Lag Lag Lag (8 screen video interface, with live sentiment/emotion analysis re mentions of BPA on twitter and online news)

-The 8 screen monitor interface reminiscent of financiers screens, blurs distinctions between what are pre-recorded video works and live data analysis, as the artists videos interweave with live twitter and online news updates.
+The interface, blurs distinctions between what are pre-recorded video works and live data analysis, as videos interweave with live ‘sentiment’ and ‘emotion’ analysis of the pollutant Bisphenol A on twitter and online news updates.

 The work considers the multiple ways that form and medium, as well as the content of the information we receive, influences reception of what is being transmitted, often in combinations of text and image as looping viral feedback systems within an economy of attention.

 The text in the video works emerges from a script edited over many years: Error-Correction: an introduction to future diagrams.
 It acts as a script reflecting on the influence of calculus, in which each articulation is just one of many takes, constantly re-edited, that references and includes openly borrowed texts from contemporary commentary, news items, anecdotal evidence; culminating in an interrelated convergence of many interwoven threads, whereby the voice (through language) is constituted between someone else's thoughts and the page.
 It openly acknowledges the multitude of influences on the choices we make.
 For the first time, the artists personal history interweaves with theoretical musings from writers and thinkers such as Katherine Hayles, Octavia Butler, Sylvia Wynter, Paul B Preciado, with online twitter production/news updates, and live data analysis.